boneframework/.github/profile/README.md

 # Welcome 🏴‍☠️
 Bone Framework is the quickest and easiest way to start making both websites and native apps.

 Almost every app needs secure user login functionaslity.
-With Bone Native, you can have a ready-to-rock smartphone app with user registration taken care of.
+With Bone Native, you can have a ready-to-rock Expo smartphone app with user registration taken care of.
 The Backend API is secured via OAuth2, the same secure login system used by Facebook, X, Google, and others.

 ## Installer